arangodb/arangodb/Documentation/Books/AQL/Functions/Miscellaneous.md

 - returns **details** (object|null): object with two attributes *date* (string in ISO 8601 format) and *count* (integer number), or *null*

 If the input revision ID is not a string or cannot be processed, the function issues a warning and returns *null*.

+Please note that the result structure may change in future versions of ArangoDB in case the internal format of revision strings is modified.
+Please also note that the *date* value in the current result provides the date and time of when the document record was put together on the server, but not necessarily the time of insertion into the underlying storage engine.
+Therefore in case of concurrent document operations the exact document storage order cannot be derived unambiguously from the revision value.
+It should thus be treated as a rough estimate of when a document was created or last updated.

 ```js
 DECODE_REV( "_YU0HOEG---" )